ted-ncg/labs/09-web-mvc-account-view.md

 ----

-## Goal: Create an "account view" page.
+## Goal: Create an "Account View" page.

 In this lab you will create a web app that will show account information for a single account.